-Figure 7 shows that new motorcycle registrations have grown steadily over time, but have fallen since 2009.
-New truck registrations declined for the first quarter of 2009 and are fowling a similar trend.
-Figure 8 shows that the number of motorcyclists seriously injured have shown some decline in 2009 and then increased again in the last quarter.
+Figure 7 shows that new motorcycle registrations have grown steadily over time, but have fallen since 2009, but have been increasing since September 2010.
+New truck registrations declined for the first quarter of 2009, and have been static since, increasing this last quarter.
+Figure 8 shows that the number of motorcyclists seriously injured have shown some decline in 2009 and then increased in the beginning of 2010, before dropping in the September 2010 quarter and have again increased for this quarter.